ds5110/git-intro/git.md

 **IMPORTANT:** Do NOT commit large files (> 50 MB) with git.
 List them in `.gitignore` instead!

 You can't push files larger than 100 MB to github.com, and you start getting nasty messages at 50 MB.
-So if you accidentally commit a large file with git, remove it **before** you push it!!
+So if you accidentally commit a large file with git, remove it **before** you commit it!!

 You should also gitignore files with sensitive data (passwords, passkeys, etc.)!